craftingcity/The-Known-World/Unplayed Characters/Amelia Xanthum, the Red.md

 #### Experience
 Okay.
 I played her in a oneshot; in summary, she's NE, she does not give people the risk of invested empathy and [[#Stats|does not understand those who do]].
 She is a little [[#Stats|neurotic]].

 The academy was bad for her.
 That paranoia.
 She was never safe, she hid her real self as far away as she could.
-She only ever brought herself closer to Master Doo'Il.
+She only ever brought herself closer to Master Doo'Ilp.
 He was emotionally aware, but had great difficulty being anything more than relaxing to Amelia, she loves him though.
 He was the only person after she was kinda abandoned by her family to this "high-performing"  school that cared more about what you can do than who you are and she wasn't ready for this path.

 [[#Stats|She has a way with people]].
 Some find it charming.
 Some do not.
 All of them eventually give her what she needs or she takes it by fire.